hanyulo/knowledge/computer_network/coursera_google/04_network_services/06_vpns_proxies/02_proxy_server.md

   * **reverse proxy** (load balancing)
     * is a service that might appear to be a single server to external clients, but actually represents many servers living behind it.
     * Much like the concept of DNS Round Robin, this is a form of load balancing
-    * Reverse Proxy Server V.S.
-Load Balancer
+    * Reverse Proxy Server vs. Load Balancer
       * Reverse Proxy Server is a more general concept
       * load balancer is a specific concept.
     * deal with decryption